Top 10 sporty cars for under 15K

 2007 Subaru WRX.

-There are not that many of them available, but this 91-octane turbocharged Subie is a true sports car and if 230 horsepower is not enough, it can be easily modified.
+Not that many of them are available, but this 91-octane turbocharged Subie is a true sports car and if 230 horsepower is not enough, it can be easily modified.
 The WRX has a turbocharged 4-cylinder boxer engine and standard all-wheel drive.
-The Subaru AWD system is one of the best out there and works very good in snow.
+The Subaru AWD system is one of the best out there and works well in snow.
 The Impreza WRX is available as a sedan or wagon.
 The 2007 stock WRX does 0 to 60 in around 6 seconds.
 We even found a few WRX STI models within this price range.

 Reader's choice: Nissan 350Z/370Z 2005-plus